 • Glass storage.
 Mason jars for overnight oats and dressings.

 • Shop your offers.
 Open Fetch before shopping to find brand bonuses, and heart your favorite offers.
+Check for brand-specific offers on household and snack brands before your Dollar Tree trip.

 • Snap every receipt, both in-store and eReceipts, to earn points.